bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 [!code-csharp[](../../../samples/tests/xunit/VerifyMarkupExamples.cs?start=16&end=21&highlight=5)]

-You can perform standard string assertions against the markup string, like checking whether it contains a value or whether it is empty.
+You can perform standard string assertions against the markup string, like checking whether it contains a value or is empty.

 ## Semantic Comparison of Markup

-Working with raw markup only works well with very simple output, and even then you have to sanitize it to get stable tests.
+Working with raw markup only works well with very simple output, but even then you have to sanitize it to get stable tests.
 A much better approach is to use the semantic HTML comparer that comes with bUnit.

 ### How does the Semantic HTML Comparer Work?